 - Allowed before/after school and during lunch.

-- Cell phones/head phones are not allowed during class change (hallways) or in the classroom.
-Use during instructional time or class change will result in confiscation of phone by staff member.
+- Use during instructional time or class change will result in confiscation of the phone by a staff member.

 - Failure to comply with this request will result in removal from class and suspension.